deepanshjha/Upanishad_IndianLaw_Chatbox/README.md

 # Upanishad_Vedas_Chatbox
- Ask Any Question Related To Upanishad And Vedas.
+ Ask Any Question Related To Upanishad And Indian Law.
+ Copy And Paste Any .txt File Inside The Folder Assigned In The Python Notebook.